 What Is the Difference Between a Wireframe and a Mockup

 Wireframe is a term that is closely related to others in the development process.
 For example, a mockup is somewhat similar, and as a result is often confused with a wireframe.

 While a wireframe contains the basic layout of the web page or application, a mockup is a more advanced version of the product’s design elements.

 Think of it this way: A wireframe is used mostly to design the functionality of a product.
 A mockup is used to test different cosmetic elements of a product, but it is constrained to the functionality designed with a wireframe.
 To go back to the house-blueprint metaphor, a mockup would be a computer program that allows you to see what different wallpaper would look like in the bedroom, or which backsplash matches the kitchen countertops.

 For info on the key differences, checkout this guide to wireframes vs mockups.

-A prototype is more advanced than a wireframe or a mockup.
-Essentially, it’s the rough draft of a product.
+A prototype is more advanced than either a wireframe or a mockup.
+The best way to think of a prototype is to envision it as the “rough draft” of a product.
 Prototypes are the only one of the three that is interactive and allows a user to click it.

-Overall, a prototype is a not-live simulation of the web page or application that allows a team to try out how it functions.
+Overall, prototypes are not-yet-live simulations of the web page or application that allows a team to try out how it functions.
 It doesn’t function like the final product because it doesn’t incorporate elements of the back end, but a prototype is meant to be as close to the real thing as possible.

 A prototype of a home would be a virtual reality application that lets you walk through your house and make sure that the rooms flow naturally one to the next.